-Contributor - 21 July 2020 -
+Principal Software Engineer - 21 July 2020 -

-Contributor - 21 July 2020 -
+Principal Software Engineer - 21 July 2020 -

-The primary constraint is the network latency due to the data replication across the Blockchain network.
+The primary constraint is the network latency due to the data replication across the Blockchain platform network.
 The degree of latency keeps increasing with increasing levels of data replication.
 For the same reason, Ethereum charges a reasonable fee to store data on the chain.

 Some general guidelines-

-In consortium like systems, multiple parties interact and share information.
+In consortium-like systems, multiple parties interact and share information.
 In these systems, although node identities are well known, only some nodes are fully trusted for processing the transactions, and security is required against the semi-trusted nodes or external users not directly participating in the network.
-A Blockchain, with appropriate governance model and consensuses like PBFT or POS, will not only provide the desired security attributes to the system but also increase the operational efficiency because of high trust levels.
+A Blockchain, with appropriate governance model and consensuses like PBFT or POS, will not only provide the desired security attributes to the system but also increase operational efficiency because of high trust levels.

 In a document workflow-based application, for example, where documents are exchanged between multiple parties for approval, a system of later type can provide the required security and efficiency.

 Techniques like transaction mixing and zero-knowledge proof have been proposed to support that.
-Sometimes, there are variations in real-life situations where these techniques can’t fit directly and require the design of a new protocol using existing techniques.
+Sometimes, there are variations in real-life situations where these techniques cannot fit directly and require the design of a new protocol using existing techniques.

 GDPR compliance requires that a user can selectively reveal personal data to others and can exercise his/her right to the erasure of this data.
-As it is not possible to delete any data from the Blockchain, we should either keep such personal data Off-Chain (in centralized servers) or provide end-to-end encryption of his/her records so that it can be viewed only by that user.
+As it is not possible to delete any data from the Blockchain platform, we should either keep such personal data Off-Chain (in centralized servers) or provide end-to-end encryption of his/her records so that it can be viewed only by that user.

 Last but not least, we should have tools that ease out processes of development and deployment.
 A better smart contract framework means fewer bugs and more trust.
 A good container orchestration tool like Kubernetes is a must-have for upgrading the product on all the validator nodes.